-Trump unveils sweeping plan to ‘transform’ America’s immigration system
+Trump unveils plan to ‘transform’ America’s immigration system, focus on high-skilled workers

 “It repackages the same partisan, radical anti-immigrant policies that the administration has pushed for the two years – all of which have struggled to earn even a simple majority in the Senate let alone 60 votes,” he said.

+Trump seemed to acknowledge the challenge of getting Democratic support in his remarks from the Rose Garden: "If for some reason, possibly political, we can't get the Democrats to approve this merit-based high security plan, then we will get it approved immediately after the election when we take back the House, keep the Senate and of course hold the presidency."

-Trump’s immigration proposal comes as the administration is scrambling separately to deal with the more pressing question of illegal immigration on the southern border.
+Trump’s immigration proposal comes as the administration is scrambling separately to deal with the more pressing challenge of illegal immigration on the southern border.

 CLICK HERE TO GET THE FOX NEWS APP